hackclub/hackclub/workshops/drum_pad/README.md

 ## HTML:

-We will write most of our HTML code inside the `<body>` tag.
-Let's start by creating a header that displays the text `DRUM PAD` using the `<h1>` tag:
+We will write most of our HTML code inside the `body` tag.
+Let's start by creating a header that displays the text `DRUM PAD` using the `h1` tag:

 ```html
 <h1>DRUM PAD</h1>
 ```

-Just under the `<h1>` tag, we will have three rows and four columns of buttons.
-Each buttons will be created with the `<div>` tag.
-You can think of the `<div>` tag as a box or container, and we are using them because each of our buttons will have a boxy look.
+Just under the `h1` tag, we will have three rows and four columns of buttons.
+Each button will be created with the `div` tag.
+You can think of the `div` tag as a box or container, and we are using them because each of our buttons will have a boxy look.

 ```html
 <!-- Parent div -->